Research

 Themes

-My research topic is the Embodied Conversational Agents (ECA) and particularly their use to provide help to ordinary people using computers.
-My PhD thesis has started in October 2006 and it takes place in the LIMSI DAFT project, in which I'm interested in the construction of a formal representation for natural language requests semantic and in the definition of canonical heuristics for the rational agent.
+My PhD main research topic was the Embodied Conversational Agents (ECA) and particularly their use to provide help to ordinary people using computers.
+My PhD thesis, which started in October 2006 and ended in June 2010, was part of the LIMSI DAFT project, in which I was interested in the construction of a formal representation for natural language requests semantic and in the definition of canonical heuristics for the rational agent.

-I'm collaborating with David Leray who is working on applications symbolic modelization.
-Our work is supervised by Jean-Paul Sansonnet, creator of the project in 2004.
+I collaborated with David Leray who was working on applications symbolic modelization.
+Our work was supervised by Jean-Paul Sansonnet, who had initiated the project in 2004.

 The following articles describe some specific aspects of my research work: